gvenezia/twitch-TV-viewer/README.md

 # Twitch TV Channel Viewer

 ## What does it do?
-Shows users to a list of some of the most popular twitch.tv channels.
-The page displays the channel logo, title, and current streaming status.
+The page renders a list of some of the most popular twitch.tv channels.
+It displays the channel logo, title, and current streaming status.
 Users can click on one of the channel containers to be redirected to that channel's twitch.tv page in a separate tab.

 [Try it out on Codepen!](https://codepen.io/gvenezia/full/BYOdgG/)